In order to finish your basement, you will need to frame corners, doors, and ceilings. These tips will help you with the job.

 Your framed walls will likely need to accommodate doors.
 Make sure your finished door openings are large enough to easily move furniture in and out of the room.
 You should install at least a 32-inch wide door.

-To allow for installation of the door as well as the casing, plus have room for shimming the door, you should frame the opening 2 inches wider than the door itself.
+To allow for the installation of the door as well as the 3/4-inch casing, plus have room for shimming the door, you should frame the opening 2 inches wider than the door itself.
 For example, when using a 32-inch wide door frame the opening at 34-inches.

 Frame extra space above the door, about 1.5-inches more than the height of the door.
 Since standard doors are 6-feet, 9-inches tall, your framed height should be 6-feet, 10.5-inches from where your finished floor will be.
 Use straight studs to frame the doors.
 Adding some extra side bracing will help stabilize the door.